Skip to main content

 Who issues ordinary watercourse consent?

-Essex County Council is the Lead Local Flood Authority (LLFA).
-We issue consent for ordinary watercourses under Section 23 Land Drainage Act (1991).
+Essex County Council's Lead Local Flood Authority (LLFA) issues consent for ordinary watercourses under Section 23 Land Drainage Act (1991).
 If you begin work without consent, we have the authority to change or remove it.